leonardola/phpNginxStack/README.md

 ### How to use ###
 - clone this repository
+- create an alias with `sudo ifconfig lo0 alias 10.254.254.254`
+- git checkout mac
-- sudo docker-compose build
+- docker-compose build
-- sudo docker-compose up (need this on the first run, than you can change up to start)
+- docker-compose up (need this on the first run, than you can change up to start)
 - add this to your /etc/hosts file: <br>
       127.0.0.1  example56.com <br>
       127.0.0.1  example70.com <br>